Guided bus: Autonomous rapid transit

-Another system was introduced in 2017.
-Called Autonomous Rail Rapid Transit (ART) and developed by CRRC, it uses optical systems to follow markers on a roadway.
+Another system was introduced in 2017, the Autonomous Rapid Transit (ART), and developed by CRRC, uses optical systems to follow markers on a roadway.
 The ART system is frequently referred to as a "trackless tram" and occasionally as an "optically-guided bus".

 Magnetic guidance

 Other experimental systems have non-mechanical guidance, such as sensors or magnets buried in the roadway.
-In 2004, Stagecoach Group signed a deal with Siemens to develop an optical guidance system for use in the United Kingdom.
+In 2004, Stagecoach Group signed a deal with Siemens Mobility to develop an optical guidance system for use in the United Kingdom.